 Emma Hartmann - Sange & Romancer"

 This is our latest release with music by my great-great grandmother, Emma Hartmann (1807-51).
-Below is a video excerpt from the recording in May of 2021.

 "Jazz piano for classical pianists"

 New publication with 12 original solo pieces covering several styles of solo jazz piano playing.

 Available in print (Dkr.
 119,- + shipping) as well as PDF (Dkr.
 69,-).

 Here is a presentation:

 “1001 Arabian Jazz Nights” is a series of 12 original big band charts by Pianist/Composer/Conductor Nikolaj Bentzon.
 They are all quite out of the ordinary.